abdellahseid/abdellahseid/README.md

 ### 👋 Hi, I'm Abdellah Seid!

 I'm a **Front-end Developer** based in Addis Ababa, Ethiopia.
-Passionate about building scalable web applications, I specialize in **React.js, Tailwind CSS and Bootstrap CSS**.
+Passionate about building scalable web applications, I specialize in **React JS, Tailwind CSS and Bootstrap CSS**.

 🚀 **What I Do:**
 - Develop dynamic and responsive **Front-end applications**